-I shall do further analysis of the surviving symbols on Thursday, April 24.
+I shall do further analysis on Thursday, Feb.
+25.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.